 At the moment LitExtension is supporting 90+ carts, we have 40,000+ customers worldwide and have successfully migrated over 140,000 stores.
 If you are a store owner and have been looking for a solution to migrate your entities to another platform, don’t be hesitant and contact our support team via live chat right now to get advice.

 If you have no technical skills and don’t have time to run the migration yourself, you might want to hand over the job to our expert by choosing the All-In-One Migration Package.
 However, I still recommend you trying out our Free Demo yourself to get a better idea of our service.
+Let’s join our community to get more eCommerce knowledge.

 Above all, customer satisfaction will always be our top priority.
 Thank you for reading our blog and I hope you find this article helpful and later decide to stay with us.
-Wish you best of luck!
+Wish you the best of luck!